colton-gabertan/colton-gabertan.github.io/_posts/2022-03-08-Reversing-WannaCry.md

 "C:\Windows\qeriuwjhrf"
 ```

 The malware then tries to move `taskche.exe` to the path specified for `qeriuwjhrf`.
-My theory as to why this process occurs is because if the malware were to infect the same system multiple times, this may serve as a check to see if the computer has already been infected or not.
-This would be based on the existance of the `qeriuwjhrf` path.
+My theory as to why this process occurs is because the malware may be checking to see if it is the first time it is being ran on the system.
+The indication of this would be the existence of the `queriuwjhrf` path.
+Seeing that it is programmed to accept command line inputs, there may be other flags that alter its execution in subsequent instances.

 After this `MoveFileExA()` call, it begins to set up the parameters to call `CreateProcessA()` with some obscure-looking string modifications.
 This may be due to an inaccurate decompilation/ disassembly, so I decided to shelf the analysis, and simply accept that it calls `CreateProcessA()` with the file handle that points to `taskche.exe`.